 Estimated Reading Time: 3 Minutes

 While most consumers are appreciative of the fact that their mobile phones house mass amounts of sensitive data that needs to be protected, many don’t think about the possibility of that information being hacked remotely, completely under the radar until it’s much too late.
-While the physical theft of a smartphone can be frightening, account takeover via SIM (subscriber identity module) swapping can have far greater consequences with devastating ramifications.
+What’s more, account takeover via SIM (subscriber identity module) swapping can have wide-ranging consequences with devastating ramifications.

 What’s worse, unlike financial fraud and other more common types of fraud, cell phone account fraud has no legal framework for remediation.
 This, combined with the fact that there is little consumer protection, means the resolution process is often immensely time-consuming, redundant, and stressful.
 To date, victims spend a lot of time trying to prove that it was in fact fraud (and not their own debt).
 Moreover, they often have to deal with the fact that there are no liability limits as there are with credit cards – making the victim accountable for payment of the fraud and not the cell phone carrier.

 NBC6 contacted four of the U.S.’s top mobile phone carriers to ask how they are protecting their customers from SIM swaps.
 Consensus indicates that the best course of action is for consumers to contact their carrier to request that an administrative block be placed on their mobile phone account, as well as establish a PIN for any account changes.
-Generali Global Assistance (GGA) also recommends the following for your customers:
+Iris Powered by Generali also recommends the following for your customers:

 - Because the root of this scam starts with a fraudster gaining access to sensitive information, this is a good reminder to never give out personal information over the phone or through email, particularly when unsolicited.